MindTheGap-ERC/CarboKitten.jl/docs/src/components/sediment_buffer.md

 Map views reconstruct stratigraphy by replaying deposition and disintegration through the same sediment-stack operations used by the model.
-After the stack has been built to the requested time, `sediment_layer` removes the selected overburden and returns a finite interval.
+After the stack has been built to the requested time, `sediment_layer` removes the selected depth below the local top of each preserved column and returns a finite interval.
 The finite thickness prevents a very small last sedimentation event from producing unstable facies fractions.

 The helper is unit-free, like the rest of `SedimentStack`.
 A caller working in physical lengths converts sediment amounts, depth, and layer thickness with the